Study

 Discuss This!
 Discuss This!

 Can watching TV love stories affect a real-life romantic relationship?
-A new study coming out of Albion College suggests it can.
+A study coming out of Albion College suggests it can.

 The study, which was published in Mass Communication and Society, found the more an individual believes TV portrayals of romance, the less likely they were to be committed to their relationships.